AVGP/susi/README.md

 Now parsing naked Markdown files into naked HTML often isn't enough, so there's the layouts which you pass in as the third parameter.

+At least create a single layout file called `page.html`.

 ### A basic layout
 Say you have a layout with a few navigation links and some css like this: